-Worktrees enable checking out multiple branches out at the same time.
+Worktrees enable checking multiple branches out at the same time.

 You could just clone the whole repo to a new folder to check out a different branch.